818ajian/doc/notebook/1-GIS/Multisubsegments.rst

     WARNING:traits.has_traits:DEPRECATED: traits.has_traits.wrapped_class, 'the 'implements' class advisor has been deprecated.
 Use the 'provides' class decorator.

-Let start by loading a simple layout with 2 single rooms.
+Let's start by loading a simple layout with 2 single rooms.
 The multi subsegment appears in the middle with the red vertical lines.
 Each subsegment is materialized by a segment.